 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), only authorized College personnel will have access to the information contained in student educational records.
 Any other access must have written authorization from the student, with the exception of "directory information": the student's name, address, telephone number, date and place of birth, dates of attendance, degrees and awards received, major field of study, hours enrolled, class schedule, participation in officially recognized sports and activities, weight and height of members of athletic teams, and the most recent educational agency or institution attended.
-According to FERPA, this information may be released without written consent.
+According to FERPA, this information released without written consent.
 Any student who does not want this information released should notify the registrar in writing within the first two weeks of the semester.
 For purposes of auditing the access to student records, a log sheet is maintained for each student file.
-Students have the right to review their own records with the exception of confidential recommendations.
-Students may obtain a copy of the College's policy concerning access to educational records from the Office of the Registrar in the Beam Administration Building.
+Students have the right to review their own records with the exception of confidential records from the Office of the Registrar.